 Business Property Owner – Duty of Care

 Property owners, including owners of businesses in Virginia Beach and elsewhere in Virginia, are legally obligated to take reasonable steps to ensure the safety of their property.
-Reasonable steps generally include adhering to all local, state, and federal building codes as well as local, state and federal ordinances regarding safety.
-This means business property owners are generally required to remove debris, waste, and water to ensure the premises is safe for visitors.
+Reasonable steps generally include adhering to all local, state, and federal building codes as well as local, state, and federal ordinances regarding safety.
+This means business property owners are generally required to remove debris, waste, and water to ensure the premises are safe for visitors.
 In addition, all Virginia businesses are required to comply with OSHA guidelines.

 Common Defenses Raised by Business Property Owners

-In business premises liability cases, it is fairly common for business owners to raise two defenses to challenge the veracity or viability of the injury claim - (i) lack of notice and (ii) contributory negligence.
+In business premises liability cases, it is fairly common for business owners to raise two defenses to challenge the veracity or viability of the injury claim – (i) lack of notice and (ii) contributory negligence.
 The lack of notice defense asserts that the plaintiff (i.e. the injured party) is unable to prove that the property owner knew about the defective condition or reasonably should have known that the defective condition existed.
-As a result, the business owner should not be held legally liable for your injuries.
+As a result, the business owner should not be held legally liable for the plaintiff’s injuries.

 The contributory negligence defense is also quite common in Virginia premises liability cases.
 This defense relies upon an archaic legal theory that asserts if a plaintiff is even just 1 percent at fault for causing their own injury, they are barred from pursuing a financial recovery from a defendant.